Adam Ferrie

-Adam Ferrie (April 15, 1777 – December 24, 1863) was an early Canadian businessman and political figure who lived much of his life in Scotland.
+Adam Ferrie (15 April 1777 – 24 December 1863) was a Canadian businessman and political figure who lived much of his life in Scotland.

 Biography

 Ferrie was born in Irvine, Ayrshire, Scotland in 1777 and set up a cotton printing shop there in 1792.
 He moved to Glasgow in 1799.
 After expanding rapidly until around 1815.
 After that, his business declined due to failures of associates he invested in.
 To improve his sales in Canada and establish his sons, he set up an import-export firm with William Cormack in Montreal.
 He moved to Montreal with his family in 1829 so that he could keep better control of the business.
 Ferrie opened a branch in Hamilton; his sons, Colin Campbell and Adam Jr., managed the operation there.
 Additional branches were opened in Preston, Brantford, Nelson and Dundas.